Oded Muhammad Danial

-Oded Mohamad Danial (15 November 1962 – 10 December 2021) was an Indonesian politician who served as mayor of Bandung.
+Oded Mohamad Danial (15 November 1962 – 10 December 2021) was an Indonesian politician who served as mayor of Bandung from 2018 until his death in 2021.
 He had previously served as the deputy mayor of Ridwan Kamil, and a city councilor before that.

 Originating from Tasikmalaya, he had worked at Indonesian Aerospace before starting his own business.
 After entering politics as part of the Prosperous Justice Party, he eventually became the mayor of Bandung after winning the 2018 mayoral election.

 Background

 Oded was born on 15 November 1962 in Tasikmalaya Regency, where he completed his basic education.
 He went to SMK Tasikmalaya vocational school for his high school.
 Later on, he studied at Universitas Pasundan, graduating in 2017.

 Career

 Business

 After graduating in 1983 Oded worked at Indonesian Aerospace – at the spare parts division – for 16 years until 1999, when the company laid off most of its employees.
 Oded employed tailors in manufacturing baby clothing and Islamic dresses, in addition to selling ice cream from his own home until 2016.